bodo-ai/Bodo/docs/docs/about_bodo.md

 Bodo also scales Python code from single laptops to large clusters and supercomputers automatically.

-In addition, Bodo's auto-parallelizing just-in-time (JIT) compiler, Bodo transforms custom Python code using Pandas and Numpy into highly optimized, parallel binaries without requiring code rewrites.
+In addition, Bodo's auto-parallelizing just-in-time (JIT) compiler transforms custom Python code using Pandas and Numpy into highly optimized, parallel binaries without requiring code rewrites.